BuzzSumo recently published our analysis of 1 billion Facebook pages, identifying several best practices to maximize social shares on Facebook.

 As with the Cristiano page, there were also some places where SiteCifra’s success diverged from our best practices.
 For example, the most popular time for posts was Monday at 1 a.m.
 And, the images used throughout the site were not posted via Instagram.

 Yoamoloszapatos, 9gag, JesusDaily, and LaughingColours, all in the top 20 for total interactions, follow ambitious posting schedules, with multiple posts per hour.
-All of the pages in the SumoRank top 20 are image rich.
+All of the most popular pages are image rich.
 Some use hashtags and others don’t.

 My conclusion is that the best practices we teased from 1 billion posts are just that–best practice.
 I wouldn’t bother looking any further than our data-based recommendations as a starting point.
 But, the size and scope of Facebook comes into play as well — it’s too diverse for a one-size fits all fix, and page managers need to do their research into what their individual audiences respond to best.